Apr 15, 2026 | By Erikas Jansonas

 A strike earns 10 points plus the total of your next two rolls.

-How is a spare scored?
+How is a spare scored in bowling?

 How many frames are in a bowling game?

-What’s a good bowling score for beginners?
+What is a good bowling score for beginners?

 How do I improve my bowling score?